pipeline-tools/gusty-demo-lite/README.md

   - `prefix_group_id` is set to `False` by default, because task names should be explicitly set unless you specify otherwise.

-**Not shown here but also very useful**
+**Note shown here but also very useful**

   - gusty supports custom operators, using the `local` keyword when specifying an operator, e.g. `operator: local.your_custom_operator_here`. gusty will look for these operators in an `operators` directory within your `AIRFLOW_HOME`.
-  - gusty will also pick up dependencies you specify in your operator, so you can auto-detect dependencies in a SQL query and pass them along, then gusty will set these dependencies.
+  - gusty will also pick up dependencies you specify in your operator, so you can auto-detect dependencies in a SQL query and pass them along, then gusty will set these dependencies
-  - gusty also carries a `file_path` attribute, which you can use to, for example, render a Jupyter Notebook.
+  - gusty also carries a `file_path` attribute, which you can use to, for example, render a Jupyter Notebook